maciejbalawejder/Deep-Learning-Collection/ConvNets/MobileNet/readme.md

 </p>

 Which consists of two operations:
-- __Depthwise Convolution__ - it's extreme version of group convolution __3x3__ kernel, where number of input channels is equal to the number of groups.
+- __Depthwise Convolution__ - it's extreme version of group convolution with __3x3__ kernel, where number of input channels is equal to the number of groups.

       depthwise = Conv2d(in_channels=n_in, out_channels=n_in, kernel_size=3, stride=1, padding=1, groups=n_in)